 In February 2022, following approval by the Company's stockholders at the 2022 Annual Meeting of Stockholders, the Company's Current Certificate was amended to declassify the Board (the "Declassification Amendment").
 Prior to the Declassification Amendment, the Board consisted of nine directors divided into three classes, and directors in each class were elected to serve three-year staggered terms that expired in successive years.
-At the 2022 Annual Meeting of Stockholders, as a result of the Board's ongoing review of the Company's corporate governance policies, the Board recommended that the Company's stockholders approve the Declassification Amendment to enhance stockholder input, feedback and engagement through the annual meeting of stockholders process.
-As a result of the Declassification Amendment, commencing with this Annual Meeting, all directors will be elected annually for one-year terms.
+At the 2022 Annual Meeting of Stockholders, as a result of the Board's ongoing review of the Company's corporate governance policies, the Board recommended that the Company's stockholders approve the Declassification Amendment to enhance stockholder input, feedback and engagement through the annual meeting of stockholders will be elected annually for one-year terms.